wilsonify/wilsonify.github.io/content/recipes/CREAMY BLACK BEAN AND CILANTRO DIP67.md

 ## Instructions
-Throw all of that shit in a food processor and run until creamy.
-Or mash the everliving fuck
+Throw all of that    in a food processor and run until creamy.
+Or mash the everliving

 out of it with a potato masher until it is the consistency you want.
 Serve warm, room